wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  Create a landing page with a customizable permalink to build your email list
 *  Create a landing page or coming soon page in 5 minutes
 *  Launch a one page coming soon site and collect emails to notify those interested when your site or product is ready
-*  Add your logo for branding you
+*  Add your logo to your landing page for branding
-*  Choose a background color or add a background image to make the page uniquely yours
+*  Choose a background color or add a background image to make the landing page uniquely yours
-*  Customize the headline and description and choose a font
+*  Customize the headline for your landing page or coming soon page
+*  Add a custom description to your landing page or coming soon page
+*  Choose a font to fit your image
 *  Uses Google Fonts to give you a large selection to choose from
 *  Collect emails in Feedburner so you can stay in contact with your prospects